Installation Process

 INTEGRAL DESIGN | Watching a fiberglass pool installation is like witnessing a choreographed recital.

-Your pool builder will prepare the hole based on the specific model you ordered and your pool will be lowered into the hole using a crane or excavator, depending on size.
+HOLE: Your pool builder will prepare the hole based on the specific model you ordered.
+The stone base/foundation should be plate tampered.

-The plumbing is completed and ready for an electrician to run power to the equipment pad.
-This concludes the actual installation portion of your fiberglass pool.
+PLUMBING: The plumbing is completed and ready for an electrician to run power to the equipment pad.

-Once your pool is installed, it will be ready for a minimum of 3 feet of concrete to be poured around it.
-You can also have pavers, travertine, or other material used in lieu of concrete, depending on the look you are trying to achieve.
+PATIO: Once your pool is installed, it will be ready for a minimum of 3-feet of concrete to be poured around it.
+You can also have pavers, travertine, or other materials in lieu of concrete, depending on the look you are trying to achieve.
 Once the patio is complete it is time to accentuate your backyard to make it reflect your personality and style.
-Let the pool parties begin!

 Learn More About Fiberglass Swimming Pools